zakimjz/zakimjz.github.io/pages/courses/mlib/syllabus.md

 This course focuses on machine learning algorithms for analyzing biological data.
-The course will introduce the main topics in this area, such as analysis of protein structures, molecular graphs, genome sequences, and so on.
+The course will introduce the main topics in this area, such as analysis of protein/DNA sequences, protein structures, molecular graphs, and so on.
 The main focus is on the role of deep learning and data mining in computational biology and bioinformatics.